 There are no compulsory vaccinations for travel to the Philippines, but we recommend protection against typhoid, tetanus, hepatitis A and polio.

-"Just returned from another great trip organised by Steve from Regal.
+"Just returned from another great trip organised by Regal.
 I want value for money so before I got Steve to quote I had priced up each individual segment of the trip myself but Steve managed to come in cheaper!

 The first leg of the journey LHR to Doha and Doha to Manila was on Qatar Airways, my first experience of business class and highly recommended.
 Then a short internal flight Manila to Cebu to meet the Philippine Siren at Moalboal.